What is life insurance?

 Add Critical Illness Cover

-You can add Critical Illness Cover for an extra cost when taking out Life Insurance.
+You can add Critical Illness Cover for an extra cost when taking out Life insurance.
 It covers you if you are diagnosed with or undergo a medical procedure for one of Legal & General's specified critical illnesses during the length of your policy and you survive for 14 days from diagnosis.
-Children's Critical Illness Cover is included, term and conditions apply.
+Children's Critical Illness Cover is included, terms and conditions apply.
 Critical Illness Cover could pay you a cash sum to help you financially while you recover.
 For more information, see our Critical Illness Cover page.